hamedhmd88/Shopping-Cart-Redux/README.md

   Utilized Axios for efficient and streamlined data fetching.
 ## Technologies: React, Redux Toolkit, SPA architecture.

-#### Note: In the demo of this project, when you click on the link, a 404 page will be displayed.
+<mark> Note: In the demo of this project, when you click on the link, a 404 page will be displayed.
 This is expected because it doesn't recognize the main route of the project.
 So, please remove /products from the URL, then press enter to reload the main page.
-Thank you!
+Thank you!</mark>

 ![project](./src/assets/Shopping-cart.jpg)